openseabrus/tamanna-weather/README.md

 # Building

+First, you need to make sure you have Node and yarn installed.

-As a first step, you should always do a yarn install:
+Then, you should always do a yarn install:

 ```sh
 yarn install